YAmikep/django-feedstorage/docs/overview.rst

 The maximum size of one log file.
 When the size is reached, the file is archived and a new file is created.

+Note: This setting is ignored if the logger name references an existing logger containing at least one handler.

 ``LOG_LEVEL``
 -------------